 We hope your summer is going well!
-The information found on this page will help you get situated as a grad student here at Duke and also within the Integrated Toxicology and Environmental Health Program:
+The information found on this page will help you get situated as a grad student here at Duke and also within the Integrated Toxicology & Environmental Health Program (ITEHP).

 Prior to arrival:

-ROTATIONS (three rotations in two different departments during your first year): Secure your first rotation by contacting ITEHP faculty members directly.
+ROTATIONS (three rotations in two different departments during your first year) – Secure your first rotation by contacting UPEH faculty members directly.
 You may also want to work on securing your second rotation, especially if you are interested in rotating in a popular rotation lab.
+You may also secure your second and third rotation however this is not necessary prior to your arrival.
+If you have questions or concerns about who to contact, be sure to reach out to Dr. Joel Meyer (Director of Graduate Studies) to discuss.

 You will need your NetID to access: